Frequently asked questions

 Where can I go for more information?

 Information regarding the B Share scheme can be found in the booklet entitled "Your Guide to B Shares".
-Alternatively you can contact the Company's Registrar's helpline on 0871 664 0300 (calls cost 10p per minute plus network extras; lines are open 9.00am to 5.30pm, Monday to Friday), or +44 208639 3399 if calling from overseas.
+Alternatively you can contact the Company's Registrar's helpline on 0371 664 0300 (Calls are charged at the standard geographic rate and will vary by provider.
+Calls outside the United Kingdom will be charged at the applicable international rate.
+Lines are open between 09:00 - 17:30, Monday to Friday excluding public holidays in England and Wales), or +44 208639 3399 if calling from overseas.

 Boiler room scams